alexyandy2016/fractal/readme.md

 ```

 Or run `phpunit`, if your project is based on Laravel 5.1.*.

 ```
 phpunit vendor/appkr/fractal/src/example/ResourceApiTest.php
 ```

->**Note** If you finished evaluating the example, don't forget to rollback the migration and comment at `vendor/appkr/fractal/src/ApiServiceProfider.php`
+>**Note** If you finished evaluating the example, don't forget to rollback the migration and re-comment at `vendor/appkr/fractal/src/ApiServiceProvider.php`
 >
 >```
->// Comment 2 lines at vendor/appkr/fractal/src/ApiServiceProfider.php
+>// Comment 2 lines at vendor/appkr/fractal/src/ApiServiceProvider.php
 >// realpath(__DIR__ . '/../database/migrations/') => database_path('migrations')
 >// include __DIR__.'/./example/routes.php';
 >